Email marketing statistics in 2022 are important if you own a business.

 32. Multiple Email Accounts for The Sample Person

 Due to various reasons, people keep multiple email accounts.
-The general trend is to maintain personal and official email accounts.
-But people create new email accounts to stay anonymous on specific online platforms like social media.
+The general trend is to maintain personal and business email accounts.
+But people create new email accounts to stay anonymous on specific online platforms like social media, too.

 33. 11.3% Is the Average Click-Through Rate of Email Globally.